-This remuneration, as a percentage of the fixed annual remuneration, is proportionate to achievement of the targets set, establishing a floor (below which the variable remuneration is zero) and a ceiling (above which the variable remuneration is capped at 100% of the fixed annual remuneration, assuming that the proposed amendment to the Policy is approved at the same Annual General Meeting at which this Report is to be put to an advisory vote).
+This remuneration, as a percentage of the fixed annual remuneration, is proportionate to achievement of the targets set, establishing a floor (below which the variable remuneration is capped at 100% of the fixed annual remuneration, assuming that the proposed amendment to the Policy is approved at the same Annual General Meeting at which this Report is to be put to an advisory vote).
 This variable remuneration accrues and is paid on an annual basis once the financial results of the year in question have been assessed.
 The ordinary annual variable remuneration corresponding to the Executive Chairman for the current year (2023) will thus be determined in 2024, once the financial results of 2023 are known and it is possible, therefore, to check the extent to which the relevant targets have been met.